VictorTM1/tp2_hibernate/style.md

 Coding Standard

-This document contains the coding conventions created by the GUI Hangman team, based on the Java language coding standards presented in the Java Language Specification, from Sun Microsystems, Inc.

 File Names

 As in the Java language coding standards, source files have the .java extension and complied bytecode files have the .class extension..